tatonka21/bacontools/web/myzuka-dl/README.md

 Downloading over Tor
 --------------------
-Supplying `-t`/`--tor` command line option to `myzuka` makes it download web pages and files over Tor, assuming it runs as a SOCKS5 proxy at `localhost:9050`.
-Note that `myzuka` will still leak your DNS requests to the network, however, your IP will be masked from the target website.
+Supplying `-t`/`--tor` command line option to `myzuka-dl` makes it download webpages and files over Tor, assuming it runs as a SOCKS5 proxy at `localhost:9050`.
+Note that `myzuka-dl` will still leak your DNS requests to the network, however, your IP will be masked from the target website.